 In this vein, in paragraph 62 of the findings on communication ACCC/C/2011/63, the Committee found that “the text of the Convention does not refer to “environmental laws”, but to “laws relating to the environment””, and consequently that “Article 9, paragraph 3, is not limited to “environmental laws”, e.g., laws that explicitly include the term “environment” in their title or provisions”.
 The Aarhus Convention Implementation Guide states that “The provisions on access to justice essentially apply to all matters of environmental law” and that “national laws relating to the environment are neither limited to the information or public participation rights guaranteed by the Convention, nor to legislation where the environment is mentioned in the title or heading.
 Rather, the decisive issue is if the provision in question somehow relates to the environment.”
 The Committee finds that the broad interpretation of term “national law relating to the environment” should likewise be applied when considering whether article 9, paragraph 3, of the Convention applies to private nuisance proceedings.

 In its findings on communication ACCC/C/2008/23 (United Kingdom), the Committee concluded that in the context of that case, which related to offensive odours from a waste composting site, the law on private nuisance was part of the national law relating to the environment of the Party concerned, and therefore was within the scope of article 9, paragraph 3, of the Convention.
 The Committee considers that the same conclusion should apply to cases of private nuisance resulting from noise, odours, smoke, dust, vibrations, chemicals, waste or other similar pollutants.
-The case law of the courts of the Party concerned presented in the scope of the present case supports the view that in general, the Convention is applicable to private nuisance cases.
-For example, in Coventry v Lawrence, No 1, the Supreme Court held that “since the middle of the 19th Century common law nuisance has played an important complementary role to regulatory controls, on the one hand stimulating industry to find better technical solutions to environmental problems, and, on the other, stimulating the legislature to fill gaps in the regulatory system.”
+In Coventry v Lawrence, No 1, the Supreme Court held that “since the middle of the 19th Century common law nuisance has played an important complementary role to regulatory controls, on the one hand stimulating industry to find better technical solutions to environmental problems, and, on the other, stimulating the legislature to fill gaps in the regulatory system.”
 The fact that the law of private nuisance primarily relates to the protection of the rights of individual property owners to enjoy their land does not exclude that it, at the same time, regularly, relates to various components of the environment and aims to protect them.

 The Committee therefore concludes that private nuisance proceedings, in general, should be considered as judicial procedures aimed to challenge acts or omissions by private persons and public authorities which contravene national law relating to the environment, in the sense of article 9, paragraph 3, of the Convention.
 This does not mean that the Convention must necessarily apply to each and every private nuisance proceeding.
 In practice, the principal criteria for assessing the applicability of the Convention to a specific private nuisance case would be, whether the nuisance complained of affects the “environment”, in the broad meaning of this term (see paras.
-73 and 74 above).
+76 and 77 above).
 The number of people affected and the motivation of the claimant to bring private nuisance proceedings or the proceedings’ possible significance for the public interest are not decisive to the assessment of whether the procedure falls within the scope of national law relating to the environment.